-The door to his punishment cell became outlined with light from the hall outside, the only light he had seen for over a month.
+The door to his punishment cell became outlined with light from the hall outside, the only light he’d seen for over a month.
 Forty days, he reckoned.
-He had lost count.
+He’d lost count.

 The cell was dark and small, but it sheltered him and kept him safe up to a point: they had to open the door to get to him, which gave him plenty of warning.
 He also had the luxury of moving out of the fetal position on the thin mattress between his body and the cold stone below when he became cramped; when he became cold, he curled up into himself again.
 Some punishment tanks he’d been in had less room.
 A coffin had less room.

 Steps echoed on the hall and stopped.
 A pause.
 A quick rap on the metal door by a hand used to such things.